Deep Learning in Astrophysics: FINAL THOUGHTS

-\paragraph*{For AI-Enthusiast Researchers} The history of AI shows repeated cycles of elevated expectations followed by periods of recalibration.
-Learning from this pattern, we must approach deep learning with rigor—honestly reporting both capabilities and limitations.
+\item \textbf{For AI-enthusiast researchers:} The history of AI shows repeated cycles of elevated expectations followed by periods of recalibration.
+Learning from this pattern, we must approach deep learning with rigor, honestly reporting both capabilities and limitations.
 This balanced approach represents the only path to building lasting trust in these methods.
 Just as statistics has become integral to astronomical research without replacing scientific inquiry, deep learning represents a powerful addition to our toolkit rather than an end in itself.
-The possibility of more agentic systems—ones that could navigate hypothesis spaces, propose novel theoretical frameworks, or reveal unexpected connections—represents genuine potential.
+The possibility of more agentic systems---ones that could navigate functional spaces, propose novel theoretical frameworks, or reveal unexpected connections---represents genuine potential.
 Yet such capabilities remain highly speculative, and we serve the field best by acknowledging this uncertainty instead of succumbing to hype.

-For a field that has always pushed the boundaries of human knowledge by looking outward, the development of deep learning represents another frontier—this time looking inward at the nature of intelligence and discovery itself.
+For a field that has always pushed the boundaries of human knowledge by looking outward, the development of deep learning represents another frontier, this time looking inward at the nature of intelligence and discovery itself.
 The advances documented in this review mark not an end but a beginning.
 As we stand at this threshold, we should celebrate concrete achievements while maintaining both healthy skepticism about hype and openness to possibilities we cannot yet imagine.
-The universe has surprised us before; perhaps our deep learning tools will learn to surprise us too.
+The Universe has surprised us before; perhaps our deep learning tools will learn to surprise us too. \end{itemize}